CMOC Group Limited

+CMOC's headquarters are located in Luanchuan County, close to the city of Luoyang City in Henan.
+CMOC is listed on the Hong Kong Stock Exchange and Shanghai Stock Exchange, with state-owned entities holding a minority stake.

 History

-The original company was originally founded in 1969 under the name Luoyang Luanchuan Molybdenum, with the Sandaozhuang mine being established the next year.
+The original company was founded as a wholly state-owned enterprise in 1969 under Luoyang Luanchuan Molybdenum, with the Sandaozhuang mine being established the next year.
 By the early 2000s, Luoyang Luanchuan was researching ways to extract Scheelite from its main molybdenum mine.
 Together with Ximen Tungsten Co Ltd, it founded a joint venture, Luoyang Yulu Mining Co.
 Ltd. to process the ore.

 In August 2006, the company began planning an initial public offering, and, in preparation for the move, changed its name to China Molybdenum in 2007.
-On 26 April 2007, the fim was listed on the Hong Kong Stock Exchange.
-Its stock was closed at HK$10.28, which was 60% greater than the HK$6.8,stipulated by the IPO, making it one of the 2007 additions with the greatest surplus in stock price at the first trading day.
-Between 2007 and 2010, CMOC also joined the Hang Seng China Enterprise Index.
+The company is listed on the Hong Kong Stock Exchange.